aws-amplify/docs/js/interactions.md

     conversationModeOn={false}
 />
 ```

+By default, the ChatBot will allow for both voice and text interaction.
+You can turn off text interaction by passing prop `textEnabled={false}` or you can turn off voice interaction by passing prop `voiceEnabled={false}`.

-The `conversationModeOn` props turns voice conversation mode on/off.
+The `conversationModeOn` props turns continuous conversation cycle mode on/off for voice interaction.

 If needed, you can also pass `voiceConfig` in the props to modify the silence detection parameters, like in this example: